Sujai/hyderabad-iot-event/README.md

 # Hyderabad / IOT Workshop
 ## Developing Applications on the Qualcomm Linux Platform
-A single day workshop for developers to build multimedia and AI applications .The exercise's overall goal is to capture feedback to enhance the development experience and build out the RB3 Gen2 library of sample applications.
+A single day workshop for developers to build multimedia and AI applications .The goal is to create sample AI/ML or Multimedia applications using Qualcomm Linux platfom and capture feedback on development experience.

 ## Scope
 ### Overview